 What’s your ultimate comfort food?
-To me, it’s honestly a toss up between chocolate chip cookies & a big bowl of warming curry!
+To me, it is a toss-up between chocolate chip cookies & a big bowl of warming curry!
 Making curry is a staple in our house because it’s quick, nutritious, and can pretty much be made with any vegetable we have in the fridge.
-For this recipe, I decided to branch out of our normal Basil Coconut Curry and develop a curry where eggplant and lentils are the start.
+For this recipe, I decided to branch out of our normal Basil Coconut Curry and develop a curry where eggplant and lentils are the stars.
 This Vegan Eggplant Lentil curry is so comforting, filling, and it is truly the most nourishing weeknight dinner.
 I can’t wait for you to try!

-The reason that I decided to cook with lentils for this recipe is because Lentils are a great source of nutrients for vegetarians and vegans alike.
-They happen to be high in Iron and Folate, two nutrients harder to get in a vegan diet, while also containing a good amount of protein.
+The reason that I decided to cook with lentils for this recipe is that Lentils are a great source of nutrients for vegetarians and vegans alike.
+They happen to be high in Iron and Folate, two nutrients that are harder to get in a vegan diet, while also containing a good amount of protein.

 For reference, red/crimson lentils lets take 15-20 minutes to cook whereas green or brown lentils can take up to 45 minutes!
 So this is my nice way of staying- stick to the recipe with this one :).

 A Really Good Cast Iron Pan To Cook The Curry

 Curry Powder for an Easy Curry!

 Instead of making you go out and buy 6 different spices, I made this recipe really easy by flavoring it with Simply Organics Curry Powder.
 It’s a mix of every spice you could need for a yellow curry including coriander, turmeric, mustard, cumin, fenugreek, paprika, cayenne, cardamom, nutmeg, cinnamon, and cloves.
 If you can’t find curry powder at home, you can look up tons of recipes online for homemade curry powder like this Curry Powder from Minimalist Baker.